uwsampa/grappa/BUILD.md

     cd <grappa root directory>
     rm -rf build/Make+Release
     ./configure --gen=Make --mode=Release --cc=/sampa/share/distcc/gcc-4.7.2/bin/gcc --cxx=/sampa/share/distcc/gcc-4.7.2/bin/g++
+    cd build/Make+Release

 Before building, you must set up a Slurm allocation and launch distcc daemons.
-Workflow right now is to use a separate shell:
+Best workflow is to launch 'make' with the slurm allocation, using our helper script:

+    # in, for example, build/Make+Release:
+    bin/distcc_make -j <target>

+    # or to control the allocation (such as number of nodes),
+    # invoke the salloc job with make manually:
+    salloc -N8 bin/distcc.sh make -j

+Another alternative is to launch a shell to hold onto an allocation.
+This may be preferable if you are doing frequent builds:

     salloc -N8 <grappa-dir>/bin/distcc.sh bash --login
-    # copy printed 'export DISTCC_HOSTS' command

-    # paste 'export DISTCC_HOSTS' command
     cd build/Make+Release
     make -j
+    ...
+    # whenever finished with builds, relinquish allocation:
+    exit

+Or use the helper script:

+    # equivalent to 'salloc -N8 bin/distcc.sh bash --login'
+    bin/distcc_bash

+This will relinquish the Slurm job immediately after the command returns.

 **TODO:** come up with way to get distcc allocation without using a second shell (use sbatch to get a persistent job...)